 There are less messy alternatives to penetrative sex

 And if blood on the sheets turns your stomach (no judgments!), Chapman suggests shower sex or using sex toys that are made of washable, medical-grade silicone as alternatives.
-She loves Dame Products’ Eva (as do I).
+She loves Dame Products’ Eva (as do I), a hands-free toy that’s great for couples.
 And as much as I love assuming a women-on-top position during penis-in-vagina sex, I avoid it during my period strictly to avoid an unnecessary bloodbath.
 Also, I really like my bed linens — and hate doing laundry.

 Menstrual cups may provide a barrier from blood, but they don’t block sperm.
 Despite common misconception, you can still get pregnant during your period.
 If you’re not on any kind of hormonal contraception, you should still use a condom or other viable form of birth control.